Quinniboi10/Prelude/README.md

 ## Special Thanks

 - **Vast**: Help hunting for bugs and explaining concepts
+- **Fury**: Integral is a big source of inspiration, and the fantastic comments are a great source
 - **Ciekce**: Lots of guidance and test NNUEs
 - **Shawn\_xu**: Explaining NNUEs and many other things
 - **A\_randomnoob**: Fixing obvious mistakes